 Safari is a better choice than Chrome, but it shouldn’t necessarily be your top choice.
 Not without some safety-enhancing browser extensions.
 If you still want to use Safari, make sure you read our piece on the best browser extensions for online privacy and security.

 Chrome is not exactly a safe or private browser choice.
-But Google Chrome loads fast, has a lot of helpful extensions, and it doesn’t have a bad design either.
+But Google Chrome loads quickly, has many helpful extensions, and doesn’t have a bad design either.
 Chromium has all of the good parts of Google Chrome, but without the infringement on personal data and security concerns.

 |Chromium doesn’t send any data to Google, and it’s open-source, so you have an entire community to help discover security concerns and develop innovative software.||It’s hard to turn off WebGL and WebRTC functions.|